Background pattern

 If you take more Aripiprazol Sandoz than you should

-rapid heartbeats, agitation/aggression, language problems;
+• rapid heartbeat, agitation/aggression, language problems;

-unusual movements (especially of the face or tongue) and decreased level of consciousness.
+• unusual movements (especially of the face or tongue) and decreased level of consciousness.

 Other symptoms may include:

-acute confusion, seizures (epilepsy), coma, a combination of fever, rapid breathing, sweating;
+• acute confusion, seizures (epilepsy), coma, a combination of fever, rapid breathing, sweating;

-Contact your doctor or nearest hospital immediately if you experience any of the above symptoms.
+Contact your doctor or the nearest hospital immediately if you experience any of the above symptoms.

-If you forgot to take Aripiprazol Sandoz
+If you forget to take Aripiprazol Sandoz

-If you forget a dose, take the missed dose as soon as you remember, but do not take a double dose to compensate for the missed dose.
+If you forget a dose, take the missed dose as soon as you remember, but do not take a double dose to make up for the missed dose.

-If you interrupt treatment with Aripiprazol Sandoz
+If you stop taking Aripiprazol Sandoz

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions about the use of this medicine, ask your doctor or pharmacist.

 4. Possible Adverse Effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause adverse effects, although not all people suffer from them.

-Frequent side effects (may affect up to 1 in 10 patients):
+Frequent adverse effects (may affect up to 1 in 10 patients):

 • diabetes mellitus;

-• sleep problems;
+• sleeping problems;

 • anxiety;

-• uncontrollable twisting, contorting, or spasmodic movements;
+• twisting, contorting, or spasmodic uncontrollable movements;

 • tremor;